solidusio/solidus/friendly_promotions/README.md

 ## Architecture

 This extension centralizes promotion handling in the order updater.
-A service class, the `SolidusFriendlyPromotions::OrderDiscounter` applies the current promotion configuration to the order, adjusting or removing adjustments as necessary.
+A service class, the `SolidusFriendlyPromotions::FriendlyPromotionAdjuster` applies the current promotion configuration to the order, adjusting or removing adjustments as necessary.

 In Solidus Core, Promotion adjustments get recalculated twice on every change to the cart; once in `Spree::OrderContents#after_add_or_remove` and in `Spree::OrderUpdater#update_promotions`.
 To make things more complicated, `Spree::OrderContents` leverages the `Spree::PromotionHandler#cart`, while the order updater goes through `Spree::Adjustment#recalculate`.